-There are various reasons why your Android device won’t read the SIM card.
-Some possible causes could be that you didn’t insert the SIM card correctly or your Android device is experiencing a software issue.
+There are various reasons why your Android or iOS device won’t read the SIM card.
+Some possible causes could be that you didn’t insert the SIM card correctly or your device is experiencing a software issue.
 Whatever the reason, a solution needs to be found quickly when your phone says: “No SIM card detected.”

-If Reboot Fails, Shut Down Your Phone
+1. Reboot or Shut Down Your Phone

 If what’s causing your SIM card error is a software issue, sometimes a simple reboot is all it takes to fix the problem.

 If this fixes your problem, you should stick to shutting down and then switching on your phone instead of rebooting until an Android update or carrier settings update gets released to fix the problem.

-Switch Your SIM Card On
+2. Switch Your SIM Card On

 Another simple solution to the SIM error in more recent Android versions is to see if your SIM card is actually switched on.

 If you have a dual-SIM setup, this is also the screen where you can make sure that the SIM card you want to use is switched on.

-Change the Network Mode to Auto
+3. Change the Network Mode to Auto

-Choose the Correct Network Operator
+4. Choose the Correct Network Operator

-Enter Your Network APN Settings Manually
+5. Enter Your Network APN Settings Manually

-If the above two methods don’t work, it’s possible your SIM card has completely lost contact with the network it’s supposed to be connecting to.
+If the above methods don’t work, it’s possible your SIM card has completely lost contact with the network it’s supposed to be connecting to.
 If that’s happened, then you may need to enter your network operator’s APN settings manually.

 At this point, you’ll need to either contact your network provider to get the necessary APN settings to enter here or check online to see if your network provider’s published.
 It may also be a good idea to take a screenshot and save your APN settings so you can quickly refer to them if you run into trouble again.

-Remove the SIM Card and Battery
+6. Remove the SIM Card and Battery

 Another basic fix you can try is removing the battery (if it is removable) and SIM card from the SIM card tray.
-Before you do this, make sure you’ve turned off your Android device.
+Before you do this, make sure you’ve turned off your device.
 Once you’ve removed everything, wait for about one minute and re-insert everything again.

 Dropping your phone is a common practice, but even if it didn’t suffer any damage, the SIM card could have moved out of place.
 A cheap and unique method many have tried is adding some paper or even tape to get a tighter fit.
 That usually makes the SIM card fit nice and tight and resolves the problem.

-Try Using Your Phone in Safe Mode
+7. Try Using Your Phone in Safe Mode

 Unfortunately, not every app you install plays nice.
 Some apps can cause more harm than good and will cause this error.
 Boot your device into safe mode.